-Two courts from two different member states dealing with Application of lis alibi pendens : Same cause of action and same parties (e.g., a typical torpedo-scenario-a Declaration of Noninfringement (DNI)-action before one court and an infringement action before a second court) Mandatory stay of later proceedings until jurisdiction of first action is decided Related actions (e.g., a FRAND-determination proceeding before one court and an infringement proceeding before a second court where the FRAND-objection is raised as a defence) Discretionary stay of the later proceeding until jurisdiction is decided in the first proceeding.
-Exclusive jurisdiction of several courts No jurisdiction for the later seised court.
+Two courts from two different Application of lis alibi member states dealing with pendens: Same cause of action and same Mandatory stay of later parties (e.g., a typical torpedo- proceedings until juris- scenario-a Declaration of Non- diction of first action is infringement (DNI)-action before decided.
+42 one court and an infringement action before a second court).
+Related actions (e.g., a FRAND- Discretionary stay of the determination proceeding before later proceeding until ju- one court and an infringement risdiction is decided in proceeding before a second court the first proceeding.43 where the FRAND-objection is raised as a defence).
+Exclusive jurisdiction of several No jurisdiction for the courts. later seised court.44